 The Vancouver Datajam reserves the right to alter these policies either in part or in whole and make exceptions in very special cases.
 When reporting it is best to be as specific as possible with involved persons, names, times, and locations and any evidence you have to help us come to conclusions as soon as possible.
 If you have any questions regarding our policies please email [email protected]

-As a virtual event this year, we urge participants to be thoughtful regarding the information they share and interactions with individuals.
+Due to Vancouver Datajam being a hybrid event, we urge participants to be thoughtful regarding the information they share and interactions with individuals.

 General examples of online behaviour considered in violation of our code of conduct include (applicable to private and public platforms):